The influence of Ancient Egypt on British culture has been long-lasting and widespread.

 The choice of the Egyptian style for a mineral shop may seem odd, but the building was inspired by the now-lost Egyptian Hall in Piccadilly, London, which opened in 1812 to display the private museum of collector William Bullock.

-Today, the building is occupied by shops and apartments.
+Today, the building is occupied by shops and apartments and is managed by the Landmark Trust.

 The pyramid is an icon of Ancient Egypt.
 However, although pyramidal mausoleums have been built in England, their main inspiration was Roman.